 - Tastes even better the next day!

-The Cowboy Caviar Ingredients
+Ingredients for Cowboy Caviar

-At first glance, cowboy caviar (also known as Texas caviar) kind of looks like pico de gallo...but the truth is, it's packed with so much more than a classic salsa!
+At first glance, cowboy caviar (also known as Texas caviar) kind of looks like pico de gallo... but the truth is, it's packed with so much more than a classic salsa!
 This flavorful dip has an entire rainbow of veggies that all come together to make each and every bite a total experience.

 - Bell peppers - I always use red bell pepper, but prefer to also mix in a yellow and orange bell pepper as well.
 Use one of each color to really make this dish a rainbow of veggies!